Quantifying Topology In Pancreatic Tubular Networks From Live Imaging 3D Microscopy: Data and preprocessing

 \section{Data and preprocessing}

-The data used in this paper is extracted from 3D images obtained by live imaging of embryonic mouse pancreas (E12.5) explants every 10 minutes for 48 hours using a Zeiss LSM780 confocal microscope equipped for live imaging.
-The data is noisy and challenging, and is partially annotated by a trained expert.
-Their resolution is $1024 \times 1024 \times D$, where $D$ varies between 27 and 40.
-Each image is divided into a $4 \times 4$ grid of patches in the $x$-$y$ plane, each of size $256 \times 256 \times D$.
+The data used in this paper is extracted from 3D images obtained by live imaging of embryonic mouse pancreas (E14.0) explants.
+An image is recorded every 10 minutes during a period of 48 hours using a Zeiss LSM780 confocal microscope equipped for live imaging.
+The image resolution is $0.346 \times 0.346 \times 1.0 ~\mu m \textrm{ (x, y, z)}$, and the dimension size is $1024 \times 1024 \times D$ pixels, where $D$ varies between 27 and 40.